UConn Coronavirus (COVID-19) Updates

 Lockers & Research Carrels

-If you have items that you did not retrieve from a locker or research carrel before Homer Babbidge closed, please contact David.Avery@uconn.edu to schedule a time for pickup.
+If you have items that you did not retrieve from a locker or research carrel before Homer Babbidge closed, please contact David.Avery@uconn.edu to schedule a pickup time.
 This will be by appointment only.

 Health & Safety

-UConn Facilities has indicated that Babbidge Library is a priority for deep cleaning during the campus closure.
+UConn Facilities has indicated Babbidge Library is a priority for deep cleaning during the campus closure and throughly being cleaned.

 All of our events have been cancelled until further notice.